isomerpages/moe-bukitmerahsec/_our-merahan-curriculum/Science.md

 **Department Vision**

-*   BMSS Science Students:
+The Science programme aims to enable students to:

 * Enjoy Science and see Science as relevant, meaningful and useful

 * Have a strong foundation in fundamental concepts, skills and values in Science for future learning and work

 * Resilient and self-directed in the learning of Science

-*   BMSS Science Teachers:
+The Science programme aims to enable teachers to:

 * Competent, confident and passionate in the teaching of Science to inspire joy of learning in students
 * Develop fundamental concepts, skills and values in Science students for future learning and work
 * Believe in and nurture self-directed and resilient Science students

 **Department Details**